SeanEstey/Bravo/data_structure.md

 }
 ```

-<h3> Reminders </h3>
+<h3>Event Reminders</h3>
--Each document represents one or more notifications to a recipient for a specific event date
+-Each document represents a set of notifications to a recipient for an event date
 <br>
 -A reminder can have 1 notification for each medium ['voice', 'sms', 'email'], each with its own trigger time set by its parent job
 <br>